My Favorite Paleo Recipes

 My recipe for creamy mushroom soup is velvety and filling.
 Even if you left out the coconut milk or heavy cream, it is still thick and creamy.
 It also has some kick because of the Jalapeño pepper and red pepper flakes.
 You could adjust the heat by reducing or increasing these peppers.
 (Notice: I snuck some important trace nutrients from seaweed into the recipe by incorporating kelp granules.) … CLICK HERE FOR THE RECIPE.

-Holidays are coming, ready or not!
+The holidays are coming, ready or not!
 Last year I posted two recipes that I love to prepare for Thanksgiving.
 I made both of them to take to my kids and their kids.
 They were a hit.
 These take some time to prepare, but they are well worth the effort.
 Here is the link to MY TWO FAVORITE PALEO RECIPES FOR THANKSGIVING.

 Apple Crisp with Honey